lwyer-star/Process-Journal-Task-2/weeks/week11.md

 # Week 11 — Pivot to ESP32, local sensors, and housing print

-I pivoted from the RP2040 plan to the SparkFun Thing Plus ESP32 (USB-C) for **native BLE** and simpler **3.3 V I²C**.
+I pivoted from the RP2040 plan to the SparkFun Thing Plus ESP32 (USB-C) for native BLE and simpler 3.3 V I²C.
 I paired PiicoDev ENS160 (eCO₂/TVOC) and TMP117 (temperature), and printed a soft-edged PLA housing with a slide-switch window for a lower-chest mount.

 ---